SaraBornstein/ClonePractice/week-11.md

 ## D76 2018-09-22

 - MWS P3: reviewed JS code; created To-Do list, step by step, of what needs to happen to post reviews and create toggle feature

+## D77 2018-09-23

+- MWS P3: started working through IDB and other backend code to POST reviews on each restaurant page